New Jersey likely to boost social distancing orders Saturday; 890 cases reported

 Murphy spoke Friday during a news conference at Bergen Community College and said two additional people had died from the virus, bringing the state total to 11.
-There are nearly 900 positive cases in the state, up from more than 700 on Thursday.
+There are 890 positive cases in the state, up from more than 700 on Thursday.

 Murphy said he wasn't ready yet to announce more stringent social distancing orders but expected them as soon as Saturday.